+Figure 9-xxx – Sensing Responder Role Bitmap field format (#3307)

 To TGbf editor: Please modify the text on P79L57-L64 as follows in D2.1.

 The Preferred Responder Role Bitmap field is present only if the Preferred Responder Role Bitmap Present field is set to 1.
 The Preferred Responder Role Bitmap field indicates that the sensing transmitter and/or sensing receiver role for the preferred sensing responders with MAC addresses included in the Sensing Responder Addresses field.
-The Preferred Responder Role Bitmap field uses 2n bits to indicate the sensing transmitter and/or sensing receiver role for the preferred sensing responders.
+The format of the Sensing Responder Role Bitmap field is shown in Figure 9-xxx (Sensing Responder Role Bitmap field format).
+The Padding field contains 0, 2, 4, or 6 bits to make the total number of bits in the Sensing Responder Role Bitmap field equal to an integer number of octets.
+If the Padding field is present, the value of the Padding field is set to 0. (#3307) The Preferred Responder Role Bitmap field uses 2n bits to indicate the sensing transmitter and/or sensing receiver role for the preferred sensing responders.
 The sensing transmitter and/or sensing receiver role for each preferred sensing responder is encoded by 2 bits. …

 3525